 For those involved with weight and resistance training, performing multiple working sets, consisting of several exercises and large working muscle groups, a dosage of up to 40g of protein is needed for protein synthesis to really make an impact (Witard et al. 20014).

 Rapidly digesting proteins, for example, whey protein, that contains high proportions of essential amino acids and adequate leucine is the most effective in stimulating muscle protein synthesis (kerksick et al. 2018) and as such if muscle growth is what you are looking for, then protein shakes should be consumed to enhance this.

 Protein shakes are consumed for more than just muscle growth and recovery, they’re also very popular with weight loss too.
 There are many different weight loss protein shakes on the market, from diet meal replacement shakes, low-fat shakes, to diet protein shakes, so making sure you choose the right one will ultimately give you the best possible chance of reaching your goals.

 Studies have indicated that high protein consumption has the ability to significantly increase fat-free mass while resistance training (Cribb et al. 2007), this was also shown in another study conducted by Cermak et al (2012) who performed a meta-analysis examining protein supplementation on changes in strength and fat free mass.

-Data from over 22 studies and 680 individuals combined demonstrated a positive correlation of protein consumption and fat free mass, as well as lower body strength.
+Data from over 22 studies and 680 individuals combined demonstrated a positive correlation of protein consumption and fat free mass, as well as a measured increase in lower body strength.

 Furthermore, a similar study was undertaken by Morton on 1863 participants also concluded that protein positively impacts fat-free mass with consumption of at least 1.62g of protein per kilogram of body weight per day (Morton, 2018).